Relocation Decision Advisory

 The Decision Brief is the final advisory artifact.
 It is designed to clarify the risks, unresolved constraints, sequencing gates, and recommended next step before the household commits.

-Decision Gates
+Commitment Gates

 Sample structure